 "Captain America believes in the idea in the Avengers.
 Tony Stark believes in it so much that he's willing to pay for it.
 Thor believes in it so much that he's willing to hang out with these guys," he said.

 "When I sit down and write them, I just remember the initial pitch: Heroes banded together to fight foes they couldn't fight on their own.
 And you don't get any more complicated than that," Bendis said.
 "And I think the writers who have stuck to that have created some really unique Marvel stories."

-Bendis, who is currently writing DC's Justice League ongoing series, said that it's an honor to be asked to be a part of the Justice League or Avengers rosters - as a team member, but also as a writer or artist.
+Bendis, last year ended a run writing DC's Justice League ongoing series, said that it's an honor to be asked to be a part of the Justice League or Avengers rosters - as a team member, but also as a writer or artist.